filecoin-saturn/contracts/README.md

 	returns (address instance) {...}
 ```

-The contract also keeps track of all past payout contracts such that we can query it for all unclaimed tokens linked to a specific account.
-If this value is non nil we can also release all funds linked to an account for all past payouts.
+The contract also keeps track of all past payout contracts such that we can query it for all unclaimed tokens linked to a specific address.
+If this value is non nil we can also release all funds linked to an address.

 ```solidity
 /**